ShadowOne333/Zelda2-Redux/ReadMe.md

 * Reworked Pause Pane for the Spell menu and also for the Level Up Menu
 * Changed the speed and range of the beam/fireball.
 Now it should have more use in-game, rather than being a slow and rather unused feature
 * You can now cast whatever spell you have selected multiple times without having to open up the Spell menu everytime between screens
-* Pausing the game on the Overworld now gives a "PAUSE!" message right above Link, like in the GBA port.
+* Pausing the game on the Overworld now gives a "PAUSE!" message right above Link, like in the GBA port
-* Picking up a Link Doll now adds a life to the total amount of lives you start the game with (restart), making the Link Dolls more useful instead of just having its benefits present until you hit a game over.
+* Picking up a Link Doll now adds a life to the total amount of lives you start the game with (restart), making the Link Dolls more useful instead of just having its benefits present until you hit a game over
-* Life counter caps at 9, but you can still gather more lives via the 9000 Exp method, the counter simply won't go past 9.
+* Life counter caps at 9, but you can still gather more lives via the 9000 Exp method, the counter simply won't go past 9
 * Changed the font size to better accommodate the new changes
 * Changed the "-" in the file select alphabet to "/"
 * Cursor in the "Register Your Name" screen no longer covers portion of the text box
-* D-Pad Up and Down now control the cursor in the File Selection and Elimination mode menus
 * Modified the flashes when Link dies and when you learn a spell to be closer to the NGC version.
 This was done so that photosensitive people can also enjoy this hack without having to worry about their health and well-being
 * Rewritten Credits for all the Staff members, now you have the proper names of the developers that made Zelda II, instead of pseudonyms
 * Saria brige now appears automatically after giving the Guard the letter for the first time.
 You no longer need to talk to him every time you want to cross over